Making Mountaineers at the U.S. Army Mountain Warfare School

-Students of the U.S. Army Mountain Warfare School Basic Military Mountaineer Course learn the fundamentals of mountain warfare in January 2021.
-The AMWS is a U.S. Army Training and Doctrine Command school operated by the Vermont Army National Guard in Jericho, Vermont.
-The school teaches basic, advanced, and specialty mountain warfare courses to U.S. and foreign service members.
-Graduates of the school’s Basic Military Mountaineer Course earn the coveted Ram’s Head device and the military mountaineer additional skill identifier.
+Students of the U.S. Army Mountain Warfare School's Basic Military Mountaineer Course learn the fundamentals of military mountaineering in January 2022.
+The AMWS is a U.S. Army Training and Doctrine Command school operated by the Vermont Army National Guard at Camp Ethan Allen Training Site, Vermont.
+The school teaches basic, advanced and specialty mountain warfare courses to U.S. and foreign service members.
+Graduates of the school’s basic course earn the coveted Ram’s Head device and the military mountaineer additional skill identifier.
+(U.S. Army National Guard video by Sgt.
+1st Class Zach Sheely)

 |Date Taken: